 Justice Minister Abdulhamit Gül called for the international community to take back their citizens that took membership in Daesh and are currently hosted in Turkish prisons.
 The minister stated that they need to be prosecuted in their own countries, in contrast to the recent proposals by the European Union to strip the jailed Daesh members of their citizenship and leave them stateless.

-"There are 1,172 Daesh members in our prisons, 750 of these are foreigners.
-The judicial processes of Turkish citizens among those continue, but you have to prosecute your citizens as well," the minister told Daily Sabah on Wednesday.
+“There are 1,172 Daesh members in our prisons, 750 of these are foreigners.
+The judicial processes of Turkish citizens among those continue, but you have to prosecute your citizens as well,” the minister told Daily Sabah yesterday.

 Turkish officials have criticized countries that are resisting repatriating terrorists by revoking citizenship.
 The number of Daesh terrorists released by the PKK terrorist organization’s Syrian affiliate, the People's Protection Units (YPG), is said to be close to 750.
 Some 265 of those terrorists have surrendered and are now being detained under the guard of the Turkish Army.
 The issue of repatriating citizens who have fought for Daesh in Syria remains a divisive one in Europe, with many countries refusing to accept the terrorists.